 - 1. Remove the two screws (M2x4) that secure the display-cable bracket to the system board. - 2.
 Lift the display-cable bracket off the system board. - 3.
-Push the camera cable and the display cable away from the system board to disconnect them from the system board. - 4.
-Remove the three screws (M2.5x6) that secure the left display hinge to the palm-rest and keyboard assembly. - 5.
-Remove the three screws (M2.5x6) that secure the right display hinge to the palm-rest and keyboard assembly. - 6.
-Lift the left and right display hinges from the palm-rest and keyboard assembly. - 7.
-Slide the palm-rest and keyboard assembly from the display assembly. - 8.
+Push the camera cable and the display cable away from the system board to disconnect the cables from the system board. - 4.
+Disconnect the camera cable and the display cable away from the system board. - 5.
+Remove the three screws (M2.5x6) that secure the left display hinge to the palm-rest and keyboard assembly. - 6.
+Remove the three screws (M2.5x6) that secure the right display hinge to the palm-rest and keyboard assembly. - 7.
+Lift the left and right display hinges from the palm-rest and keyboard assembly. - 8.
+Slide the palm-rest and keyboard assembly from the display assembly. - 9.
 After performing all the above steps, you are left with the display assembly.